Dual Sport vs Adventure bike

 The main difference is where each is more comfortable.
 So what are the pros and cons of Dual Sport vs Adventure Bike?

 The Short Answer

 Adventure bikes are only comfortable on the milder off-road trails because of their heavier weight but are well suited to long road rides.
 Adventure motorcycle touring is becoming increasingly popular.

-Dual Sport bikes, on the other hand, have an evolution that comes from dirt riding, are lighter, only barely street legal and offer very little comfort on the long road trips.
+Dual Sport bikes, on the other hand, have an evolution that comes from dirt riding, are lighter, only barely street legal, and offer very little comfort on long road trips.

 Dual Sport Bikes

 The Suzuki DR-Z400 is one of the most durable Dual Sport bikes available.
 The bulletproof design has not changed much over the years.
-It is very comfortable on both road and trail.
+It is very comfortable on both the road and the trail.

 The Suzuki DR650 is an in-between sort of bike.
 It is at the heavy end of Dual Sport bikes, and the light end of Adventure Bikes.